Skip to content

 });

 sandboxRunner is the pluggable piece.
-The example above uses sandbox() from @emdash-cms/cloudflare, which is the sandbox runner most sites use today.
-Runners for other platforms are in development.
-If no runner is configured (or the configured runner reports as unavailable on the current platform), sandboxed: [] plugins are skipped at startup — to run the same plugin in-process, move it from sandboxed: [] into plugins: [].
+The example uses sandbox() from @emdash-cms/cloudflare, the runner most sites use today.
+If no runner is configured (or the configured runner is unavailable on the current platform), sandboxed: [] plugins are skipped at startup — move the plugin into plugins: [] to run it in-process.

 From the plugin directory: